juliandewit/juliandewit.github.io/_posts/2016-03-15-kaggle-ndsb.md

 After the last [retinopathy challenge](https://www.kaggle.com/c/diabetic-retinopathy-detection) I really got a taste for solving medical problems.
 So I was very excited about this competition.
 Just to get a feeling for the case I decided to manually segment a few patients and to compute the volume on paper.
 With the information from the DICOM files (pixel area, image location etc) one could go directly from pixels to milliliters.
 Without exaclty knowing how to determine which areas were part of the left ventricle I roughly got an error of ~10ml.
 I concluded that if I could learn the computer how to segment, it would result in a very good score.
 Below is the idealised schema for the solution.

 ![The plan](/images/plan.png)
+*Figure 1.
+The idealized version of my approach*

 Of course things turned out to be a bit harder then expected.
 First of all, the data was for from perfect.
 Second it was very hard to find information on how exactly one can determine left ventricle area on MRI images.
 The sunnybrook database that was provided only contained very simple examples.
 I decided to extend my system with a data cleaning part and a calibration step.
 The calibration step uses the provided volumes in the traindata to correct for systematic mistakes made with the automatic image segmenter.
 In the next paragraph I will try to discuss every step of the complete solution.